 For questions about Special Collections and University Archives materials (Caryn Radick, Digital Archivist, Special Collections and University Archives, email@example.com)

-For questions from the Newark campus (Krista White, Digital Humanities Librarian, John Cotton Dana Library, firstname.lastname@example.org)
+For questions from Rutgers University-Newark (Krista White, Digital Humanities Librarian, John Cotton Dana Library, firstname.lastname@example.org)

 For copyright and intellectual property questions (Janice Pilch, Copyright and Licensing Librarian, email@example.com)

 The Rutgers University Libraries are committed to expanding the digitization of their unique and compelling resources.
 We are also interested in strategic collaboration with faculty and the community to provide outstanding information resources for the state of New Jersey and beyond.

 Along with serving as a means of preservation, digitization gives researchers access to collections by making them available on the Internet.
 This further enables the use of collections for research, study, and instruction.
 Rutgers aims to advance global digital scholarship and information sharing through its digital initiatives.

 Digitized materials are preserved in and displayed through the Rutgers Community Repository (RUcore), which makes the intellectual property of Rutgers University faculty and the output of Rutgers University departments, centers, and institutes permanently freely available for scholars and researchers around the globe.